Mrs N Patterson - Parent / Carer Support Manager

 All staff take part in annual child protection/safeguarding training and follow the policies and procedures, local authority guidelines and documentation that link into the safeguarding agenda.

-There is a Link Governor for Child Protection and Safeguarding.
+Miss A Blundell is school's Link Governor for Child Protection and Safeguarding.